Deinco/Data-Analysis-Project/README.md

 6. Products with a higher average unit price were purchased less than products with a lower average unit price.

-# Future Work

-To-Do - Suggest tasks you might include in future work to make this project more robust.

 # Standout Section

 1. Payment volume per channel - the total volume of payments obtained via each payment channel was determined as merely knowing th enumber of transactions per each channel may not tell the full story.